Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Numerical illustration

 We then consider the performance of the proposed confidence confidence intervals.
-For the remittance analysis, averaging over $10^5$ simulated assignments, the coverage probabilities of our $95\%$ confidence interval for the best-choice rerandomization and \citet{Neyman:1923}'s one for the CRE are both about $0.949$.
-Analogously, for the expenditure analysis, the coverage probabilities of ours and Neyman's confidence intervals are, respectively, $0.947$ and $0.948$.
+For the remittance analysis, averaging over $10^6$ simulated assignments, the coverage probabilities of our $95\%$ confidence interval for the two best-choice rerandomization designs (with $T=10^3$ and $T=10^4$) and \citet{Neyman:1923}'s confidence interval for the CRE are, respectively, $0.948$, $0.948$ and $0.949$.
+Analogously, for the expenditure analysis, the coverage probabilities of our and Neyman's confidence intervals are, respectively, $0.947$, $0.946$ and $0.948$.
 All of the coverage probabilities are close to the nominal level.
 This is coherent with our theory since the treatment effects are constant across all units in our simulation, under which these confidence intervals will be asymptotically exact.
 Moreover, our confidence intervals under the best-choice rerandomization is considerably shorter than Neyman's one under the CRE, which demonstrates the gain in inference efficiency from rerandomization.
-In particular, the percentage reduction in average length of confidence intervals under the best-choice rerandomization, compared to that under the CRE, is $7.3\%$ for the the remittance analysis and $24.1\%$ for the expenditure analysis.
-These essentially lead to $16.3\%$ and $73.8\%$ increase in effective sample size, respectively.
+For example, the percentage reduction in average length of confidence intervals under the best-choice rerandomization with $T=1000$, compared to that under the CRE, is $7.3\%$ for the the remittance analysis and $24.1\%$ for the expenditure analysis.
+These essentially lead to $16.4\%$ and $73.7\%$ increase in effective sample size, respectively.